-While South End has continued to develop, traffic volumes on South Boulevard have remained largely the same for more than a decade.
-During that time the city has implemented changes to the corridor on a project by project basis adding wider sidewalks, landscaping, on-street parking, and bike lanes.
-The goal of these improvements is to convert South Boulevard into a mixed-use, pedestrian-focused, multi-modal street that connects adjacent neighborhoods and becomes South End's "Main Street".
+Even though development density has blossomed in recent years, the traffic volumes in the corridor have remained largely the same as they've been for more than a decade.
+During that time the city has been slowly implementing changes to the corridor on a project by project basis adding wider sidewalks, landscaping, on-street parking, and bike lanes.